Olive Christian Malvery: Personal life

-When Malvery married Archibald Mackirdy, a Scottish-born U.S. diplomat, she invited a thousand London working girls as wedding guests.
-Her bridesmaids were costermongers from Hoxton.
+When Malvery married Archibald Mackirdy, a Scottish-born U.S. diplomat, she invited over a thousand London sex workers, flower sellers, and costermongers to her wedding reception, many of whom she had met through her undercover work.
+Her bridesmaids were East End child flower sellers from Hoxton.
+Malvery appeared in a number of London society columns in her wedding attire, a white Indian sari and veil.

 Malvery and her husband had three children before he died in 1911.

 She died aged 37 in 1914, having been ill with cancer.
 The cause of death was apparently from an accidental overdose of sedatives.